a406010503/a406010503.github.io/en/index.md

 hero:
   name: "HolyBear's Secret Base"
-  text: "This is Saint Bear's personal website"
+  text: "This is HolyBear's personal website"
   tagline: "Also a personal collection of HyperOS Mod's works"
   image:
     src: /logo.png